k-box/k-box/docs/readme.md

 # K-Box Documentation

-Ths folder contains the K-Box documentation.
+This folder contains the K-Box documentation.

 The documentation targets users, IT person, and developers.